Detachable collar: Using a detachable collar

 The collar is attached to the shirt by a pair of studs like those shown to the left.
 The shirt has a tunic collar, a short upright band of fabric with a hole at the back and one on each side at the front.
 The stiff collar is attached at the back before the shirt is donned (and the tie placed under the collar for a turndown collar), then the shirt is put on, after which the front stud is pushed through the collar to fasten it.

-Detachable collars are often used by barristers in the UK, Ireland and Canada, many of whom wear a winged collar when in court to allow the use of bands.
+Detachable collars are often used by barristers in the UK, Ireland and Canada, many of whom wear a wing collar when in court to allow the use of bands.
 On the way to and from court, a turndown collar and tie are worn.
 Another common use of detachable collars now is a clerical collar (or "Roman Collar"), though these are now often made from flexible plastic for ease of washing, and are not always now attached in the traditional way with studs.
 Also, at Eton College, all pupils wear stiff collars, mostly turndown collars, while students in positions of authority wear 'stick-ups', which includes a wing collar.

 Outside these situations, detachable collars are less common.
 Stiff collars in particular with daywear in the 21st century are generally rare, but if one is worn, it is usually a turndown collar, though morning dress is seen still with a wing collar.
 Older styles, such as the imperial collar (a high collar with no wings last popular with the Edwardians), are not frequently seen now.
-A more common use of detachable collars is with eveningwear, in which case a high wing collar is worn in America although turn-down collars are preferred for black-tie in Britain as per Edward VIII.
+A more common use of detachable collars is with eveningwear, in which case a high wing collar is worn in America although turndown collars are preferred for black-tie in Britain as per Edward VIII.

 To starch a collar, it must be rinsed in boiling water to remove any starch, then laundered as normal.
 After soaking in a concentrated warm starch solution, it is left until nearly dry, then ironed until hard.
 While ironing, the shape is added by curling, or using a collar press.